Does Insurance Cover Braces in Canada? 2026 Costs, Coverage Limits, and Options

 - Invisalign/clear aligners: $2,500 to $8,500

-Coverage percentage: Orthodontic benefits typically reimburse 50% to 80% of eligible treatment costs.
+Coverage percentage: Orthodontic benefits typically reimburse 50% to 80% of eligible treatment costs, up to your coverage limit.
 You’ll be responsible for paying the remaining balance out of pocket, often through a monthly payment plan arranged with your orthodontist.

 Coverage limits: Unlike other dental categories with annual caps, orthodontic insurance coverage usually has a per-person lifetime limit.
 This limit often ranges from $1,500 to $3,000 for children.
 Once you reach it, your plan will no longer reimburse additional costs—even if treatment continues.